In-Game-Collectables/IGC_UE4/README.md

 ## Notes
 * If the captures are not matching what is seen on screen: in BP_Capturer/SceneCaptureComponent2D, the Show Flags under Scene Capture can be edited to get the best result
+    * Set the parameter bCustomizeShowFlags to true if doing so.
 * The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*
 * The variable *CurrentStage* on *BP_Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.